-More than 10 million Americans suffer the potentially disabling effects of macular degeneration, an eye disease that is the top cause of vision loss in people over age 55.
+More than 10 million Americans suffer the potentially disabling effects of macular degeneration, an eye disease that is a leading cause of vision loss in people over age 50, according to the American Macular Degeneration Foundation.

-The macula is located in the center of the retina, the inside back layer of the eyeball that converts light and images into electrical signals that are sent to the brain.
+The macula is a structure responsible for sharp, central vision, and is located in the center of the retina, the inside back layer of the eyeball that converts light and images into electrical signals that are sent to the brain.
 AMD can occur in one or both eyes.

 - Straight lines or faces appearing wavy